Skip to content

 5 Things We've Learned About Mushroom Extraction

-Unlike many industrial mushroom products that rely on ultrasonic, high-heat, or solvent-heavy extractions, Druzy Fusion follows time-tested dual/triple extraction methods using only ethanol and water.
 Emerging studies suggest that excessive heat, novel solvents, and mechanical shearing can degrade or alter key compounds like β-glucans and triterpenes—potentially reducing their clinical efficacy.
 Our approach safeguards the full therapeutic profile of each mushroom.

 Here are five key things we've learned through our research that drive our policies and procedures:

-1. Solvent Choice Matters
+1. Solvent Choice is Important

 (Water & Ethanol vs. Other Solvents)